 Dining mostly follows the traditional 'family style' approach, with dishes placed on a lazy Susan for everyone to share.
 Serving chopsticks are provided for each dish, and individual bowls, chopsticks, and cups are set for personal use.
-Most restaurants can provide a fork or spoon if needed.
-This communal style of dining is an integral part of Chinese culture and a fun, social experience that will also help you to bond with your fellow passengers.
+If you require a fork or spoon, please ask your server.
+This communal style of dining is an integral part of Chinese culture and a fun, social experience.

 If you have allergies or dietary requests, you must inform us prior to departure.
 Western food requirements differ from those in Asia, and even medical dietary needs can be challenging to accommodate.
-Whilst your National Escort will do their best to provide a variety of options, we kindly ask for your patience and understanding, as dietary requests may not always be met to the standard you are accustomed to at home.
+While your National Escort will do their best to assist, we kindly ask for your patience and understanding, as dietary requests may not always be met to the standard you are accustomed to at home.
 Passengers with food intolerances are advised to bring snacks or additional food items, especially when traveling beyond major cities, where options may be more limited.
 Kosher and Halal food are extremely limited in China, and we regret that we are unable to cater to these dietary requirements.